Insight • Design craft

 Monochromatic depth

-Color and photography
+Colour and photography

-Vibrant palettes interact with photography in important ways:
+Vibrant palettes affect photography in practical ways:

 • Accessibility scores: monitor WCAG compliance after palette changes